Okeechobean Sea: Murdock Subsea

 The Murdock Subsea was named after Murdock Station Formation and followed the worldwide cooling and sea level lowering of the Messinian stage.
 This period is the last one of delta creation upwelling and one of fast erosion in Florida with sediments quite rapidly flowing into the Everglades area creating what is known as the Immokolee Delta.
-The Okeechobean flooded again creating the Murdock Subsea and covering the Immokolee Delta which disbursed its sediments further south into the glades.
+The Okeechobean Sea flooded again creating the Murdock Subsea and covering the Immokolee Delta which disbursed its sediments further south into the glades.
 What remained was a long deep water feature on the eastern side of the Murdock.
 Upwelling with plankton blooms continued along the west coast supporting well as oysters and similar animals.

 Balaenoptera floridana and Delphinidae were found in Lee County. and Bone Valley Formation.